Customer Engagement Soars with Behavioral Targeting

 How can I enrich customer insight across the various channels?

-In short, behavioural targeting is a technique used by marketers to collect information from an individual’s online behaviour.
+In short, behavioral targeting is a technique used by marketers to collect information from an individual’s online behavior.
 This includes the pages they have visited, the emails they have opened or the searches they have made; from this tracking marketers are able to select which products to display to that individual, with the overall aim of increasing the effectiveness of their marketing campaigns.
-In the right hands, online behavioural data can be used not only to predict future purchase patterns but also, with some thorough analysis, can give marketers the opportunity to design personalised lifecycle campaigns.
-Unfortunately, only 45% of marketers are currently capturing and consolidating customer behavioural data from multiple channels into a single database (Forrester, 2013), a statistic that I find hard to believe.
+In the right hands, online behavioral data can be used not only to predict future purchase patterns but also, with some thorough analysis, can give marketers the opportunity to design personalized lifecycle campaigns.
+Unfortunately, only 45% of marketers are currently capturing and consolidating customer behavioral data from multiple channels into a single database (Forrester, 2013), a statistic that I find hard to believe.

-The underlying theory is that a more personalised experience is more stimulating as relevant content improves the visitor experience.
-From an organisational perspective this increases customer satisfaction and can improve customer retention, and from a campaign perspective, personalisation improves click-through-rates and higher levels of interaction, with the end results that customer engagement soars.
+The underlying theory is that a more personalized experience is more stimulating as relevant content improves the visitor experience.
+From an organisational perspective this increases customer satisfaction and can improve customer retention, and from a campaign perspective, personalization improves click-through-rates and higher levels of interaction, with the end results that customer engagement soars.